 Eligible institutions are not-for-profit research institutions, including those funded by the Medical Research Council, Cancer Research UK, and the Biotechnology and Biological Sciences Research Council, in the UK, that are able to sign up to Wellcome Trust Grant Conditions.
-Overseas institutions should confirm their eligibility with Technology Transfer.

 Commercial companies are eligible to apply either as principal applicants or as collaborators.
 The Wellcome Trust is able to use charitable monies to fund commercial companies to meet its charitable objectives through programme-related investment (PRI).
 For further details, please see our policy on PRI [Word 23KB].
 Companies will normally be expected to sign up to specific terms relating to the scheme.

 All applications will require clear arrangements for leadership and management of the project, whether this involves a single institution or a consortium.

 Prospective applicants should complete a concept note and send it to Technology Transfer at firstname.lastname@example.org where it will be considered internally.
 If a decision is made to invite a preliminary application the applicant(s) will be sent a link to the form on e-grants.

 Preliminary applications will be reviewed and shortlisted by the Translation Fund Committee.

 Following triage shortlisted applicants will be invited to submit a full application and will be subject to international peer review and due diligence by members of our Technology Transfer Advisory Group (TTAG).
 Applicants will be expected to make a presentation on their proposal to the TFC.
 Unless otherwise advised, this will be at the next scheduled meeting of the TFC.

 Proposals are taken forward by invitation only.
 Uninvited applications will not be considered.

 Technology Transfer staff are happy to advise you during the preparation of a proposal.